halibal/halibal/readme.md

 ## About Me

-I'm a junior front-end web developer.
+I'm a front end developer.
 Graduated from Uludag University Political Sciences and Public Administration in 2018.
 Working as a freelance translator (not sworn) (EN<>TR) in my spare time for over 7 years.
-Recently I've chosen web development path in my career and at the moment I'm familiar with HTML, CSS, Javascript.
-For the short-term, I'm trying to master every possible section front-end web development includes — using websites like frontendmentor, patika, javascript 30 etc. — and for the long-term, gravitating towards back-end and will become a full-stack web developer.
+Recently I've chosen front end development path in my career and at the moment I'm familiar with HTML, CSS, Javascript and studying ReactJS.
+For the short-term, I'm trying to master every possible section front end development using websites like frontendmentor, patika, javascript 30, coderbyte, hackerrank etc. — and for the long-term will become a web 3.0 developer.

 <p align="center" style="text-align: center;">
     <a href="https://github.com/halibal">